 What is the treatment for patients with cirrhosis?

 Treatment of hepatitis C infection in patient with cirrhosis is particularly challenging due to the presence of permanent damage to the liver.
-But again, as with other treatment categories, the treatment of patients with cirrhosis has significantly changed with newer medications.
+But again, as with other treatment categories, the treatment of patients with cirrhosis has significantly changed with the new oral medications.
 Many treatment options are available as well as approved for patients with cirrhosis and are similar to options for patents without cirrhosis (as above) although they differ due to longer durations of therapy and, at times, addition of ribavirin to the combination regimen.
 The treatments differ depending on the genotype of virus and whether patients have previously received or not received treatment for hepatitis C. These options need to be discussed with physicians specifically dealing with advanced liver disease and liver transplantation.
 Even after completion of hepatitis C treatment in patients with cirrhosis, it is important to continue follow up with the physician to determine if there is progression of the cirrhosis as assessed with blood cell counts, blood tests of liver injury, and blood coagulation studies along with twice-yearly ultrasound examination to identify liver cancer hepatocellular carcinoma).

 What is the treatment for patients with kidney disease and co-infection with HIV?

 Co-infection with HIV and the presence of kidney disease make the choice of treatment more complex due to the potential interaction among multiple medications and the fact that the kidneys play an important role in the elimination of medications from the body.
 Many medications are still available for treatment of hepatitis C, but the presence of HIV or kidney disease might require changes in dosage, adjustment of the types of medications and even discontinuation of therapy.
 Treatment needs to be done in consultation with the corresponding experts in infectious and kidney diseases.

 What is the treatment for people with acute hepatitis C infection?